fonnesbeck/git_tutorial/PITCHME.md

 ```

+Note:
-^ `git log` lists all commits  made to a repository in reverse chronological order.
+ `git log` lists all commits  made to a repository in reverse chronological order.
 The listing for each commit includes the commit's full identifier (which starts with the same characters as the short identifier printed by the `git commit` command earlier), the commit's author, when it was created,and the log message Git was given when the commit was created.

 ---